 Insurance investigators employ various methods and techniques to conduct thorough and effective investigations, including:

-• Surveillance: Cary out discreet surveillance activities to monitor claimants’ activities and behaviour, including physical movements, social interactions, and daily routines.
+- Surveillance: Cary out discreet surveillance activities to monitor claimants’ activities and behavior, including physical movements, social interactions, and daily routines.

 Importance of Insurance Investigators: